tierra-colada/cppguts/README.md

 # cppguts
-If your C/C++ project depends on some external C/C++ projects and you want to make some changes in external functions/methods and you would like to copy/paste these changes automatically then this package may help you.
+If your project depends on some external C/C++ projects and you want to make some changes in external functions/methods and then copy/paste these changes automatically - this package may help you.

 There are two tools:
 1) `editcpp` used to edit source code;